Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Introduction

+In this paper we introduce a novel approach for the management of SR in financial networks.
+First, we develop a risk measure to quantify the marginal contribution of individual liabilities in financial networks to the overall SR. Second, we use this risk measure to design an incentive scheme where banks pay a Pigovian tax -- the ``Systemic Risk Tax'' (SRT) -- on each transaction, which is proportional to the increase in overall SR that it would cause.
+Following this approach, financial institutions would internalise their externality, as they are ``taxed'' according to their marginal contribution to overall SR. This incentive scheme leads to a self-organised reduction of SR in the following way: Market participants looking for credit will try to avoid this tax by looking for credit opportunities that do not increase SR and are thus tax-free.
+As a result, the network rearranges toward a topology that, in combination with the financial conditions of individual institutions, will lead to a \emph{de facto} elimination of SR. This is due to the fact that with the new topology cascading failures can no longer occur.
+With the help of an agent-based model (ABM), we show that financial institutions react to the SRT by rearranging the financial network over time such that overall SR is indeed drastically reduced.
+A number of ABMs have been used recently to study interactions between the financial system and the real economy, focusing on destabilising feedback loops between the two sectors \citep{Delli-Gatti:2009aa,Battiston:2012ab,Tedeschi:2012aa,Porter:2014aa}.
 We test the proposed SRT within the framework of the CRISIS macro-financial model\footnote{\url{http://www.crisis-economics.eu}}.
 In this ABM we run the financial system in three modes.
-The first reflects the situation today, where banks don't care about their systemic impact, and where interbank credits are traded with an ``inter bank offer rate''.
-This interest rate reflects only the creditworthiness of the borrowing counterparty, and does not contain any information on SR. The second mode introduces the SRT.
-In this mode the interest rate reflects both the creditworthiness of the borrowing counterparty and the SR change associated with each transaction.
-For comparison, in a third mode we implement a transaction tax on {\em all} transactions (Tobin tax) that does not have any network re-structuring effect.
+The first reflects the situation today, where banks do not care about their systemic importance and where interbank loans are traded with an ``interbank offered rate'' that is dynamically formed in the interbank market.
+This interest rate only reflects the creditworthiness of the borrowing counterparty, and does not take SR into account.
+The second mode introduces the SRT.
+In this mode, the effective interest rate (interest rate + SRT) reflects both the creditworthiness of the borrowing counterparty and the SR increase associated with each transaction.
+For comparison, in a third mode we implement a FTT on \emph{all} transactions (Tobin-like tax) that does not depend on the SR increase associated with transactions and hence does not have any network restructuring effect.